 Soup is like a bowl full of love.
 To me, it doesn’t matter what the flavour of the day is, it just always tastes like love.
 Even when I have made the soup myself, I find it so nurturing, soothing, warming.

-I had my heart broken very badly 15 years ago.
+I had my heart broken very badly many moons ago.
 I was actually the one who left him after six years of dating and living together but still my heart was broken.
 It took a lot of courage to walk out the door and move out on my own for the very first time in my life.
 My family were my strength, as they always are in a time of crisis.
 My Mum and Dad let me cry, lay on their laps and regress to feeling like a little girl again.
 My Sister kept me company many nights in my new flat where we shared too many bottles of wine (for medicinal purposes) and my Brother, well… he wasn’t ready to understand what the pain was like but he does now and his cuddles, now that we are all grown up, make up for it no end.

 I got one of my Brother’s big cuddles a month ago.
 Our darling ‘Pop’ sadly passed away and we were all so blessed to spend his final days with him in hospital.
 The last time I kissed my Pop goodbye (and really knowing it was going to be the last time) felt like someone had quite literally punched their hand through my chest, grabbed hold of my heart and ripped it out.
 Walking out the hospital, my brother choking back his own tears, enveloped me in his massive arms and then gently just kept his arm around me for the long walk back to the car.
 Our Mum and Dad walked slowly behind us.
 My Dad had just lost his Dad and I feel the weight of that with such force but cannot even fathom what it would be like to lose your own father.
 A big part of our world had just peacefully slipped away and the pain was too huge.